letuananh/lelesk/README.md

 ```

 Lelesk uses NLTK lemmatizer and yawlib wordnet API.
-To install NLTK data, start a Python prompt, `import nltk` and then run the download command (only the `book` package is required)
+To install NLTK data, start a Python prompt, `import nltk` and then download the required data

 ```python
 $ python3